SeriousOldMan/Simulator-Controller/Docs/Updates.md

 The event "damage_collected" has been renamed to "damage_detected".
 Additionally there is a new event and a new action for the *Reasoning* Booster of the Race Engineer.
 You may want to update your Events and Actions configuration.

+Record practice and team race sessions can now be shared between team members via the Team Server.
+If you want to use this, run the "Session Database" and include "Sessions" in the replication settings.

 ***

 ## Release 5.8.1